header 1

 1970 Architectural Rendering

-In 1970, Muskogee High kept the Central mascot name of “The Roughers," which the football team earned in the 1920s due to their rough play without helmets.
-In 1981, the school selected a mascot image to honor the Manual High Bulldogs and Oklahoma's oil history.
-The “Roughers” name and mascot are copyrighted and unique to our school.
+THERE'S ONLY ONE ROUGHER.
+In 1970, Muskogee High kept Central High's mascot name, "The Roughers," which the 1925 state champion football team earned due to their rough play without helmets.
+In 1981, the school introduced a mascot image featuring a bulldog depicted as a roughneck, honoring Manual High's Bulldog mascot, Central High's nickname, and Oklahoma's rich oil industry.
+A unique blend of history, legacy, and spirit, the Roughers name and image are legally trademarked, ensuring there will never be another Rougher.

 Muskogee High School roughneck bulldog mascot image